sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - draft-zip-sections-example.md

             "type": "regex",
             "pattern": ".+"
           },
-          /* to force the section group to end before "Schedule of Coverages", define the same stop and end, plus a stopOffsetY */
+          /* to force the section group to end before "Schedule of coverages", define identical matches for stop and end, plus a stopOffsetY */
           "end": {
             "type": "startsWith",
-            "text": "Schedule of Coverages",
+            "text": "Schedule of coverages",
             "isCaseSensitive": true
           },
         },
         "stopOffsetY": -1.0,
         "stop": {
           "type": "startsWith",
-          "text": "Schedule of Coverages",
+          "text": "Schedule of coverages",
           "isCaseSensitive": true
         },
       },